SAKETH1111/FrontEnd/Namaste React/Testing/ReadMe.md

 - `fireEvent.click(loginButton)`
 ## Integration Testing
 - Testing for a flow of steps
-- watch-test will keep the tests running and when you update the code.. it will run again based on the changes
+- watch-test will keep the tests running and when you update the code. it will run again based on the changes
+- data-testid can be used to find a component.
+- fireEvent.change(searchInput, targer:{value:"burger"})
+- beforall,after - will run before  or afterall test cases
+- before each - will run befroe or after each test case, like clean up task
 -